OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-15-OpenDreamKit-accepted.md

 title: OpenDreamKit Accepted
 ---

-We are delighted to announce that the H2020 proposal ``OpenDreamKit'' was accepted by the European commission:
+We are delighted to announce that the Horizon 2020 proposal ``OpenDreamKit'' was accepted by the European commission:

         http://opendreamkit.org/

-Starting next Fall and for four years, this project will provide substantial funding to the open source computational math ecosystem, and in particular popular tools such as LinBox, MPIR, Sage(sagemath.org), GAP, PariGP, LMFDB, Singular, and the IPython/Jupyter interactive computing environment.
+Starting next Fall and for four years, this project will provide substantial funding to the open source computational mathematics ecosystem, and in particular popular tools such as LinBox, MPIR, Sage(sagemath.org), GAP, PariGP, LMFDB, Singular, and the IPython/Jupyter interactive computing environment.

-The total budget is of about 7.6 million euros.
-Its largest portion is devoted to the hiring of an average of 11 developers working full time on the project.
-The participants are planned to provide in addition the equivalent of six other persons working full time.
-Altogether the project involves about 50 persons spread over 15 sites in Europe.
+The total budget is about 7.6 million euros.
+The largest portion of that is devoted to employing an average of 11 researchers and developers working full time on the project.
+Additionally, the participants will contribute the equivalent of six other persons working full time.
+Altogether the project involves about 50 people spread over 15 sites in Europe.

 This is a formidable recognition of the strength and maturity of this ecosystem, of the power of open source development models, and of the